dch789/DATT-2400/DATT_2400_A1/README.txt

 A question I'd like to ask:

-How can I properly export PGraphics to SVG?
+Do you know how to export PGraphics as SVG?
-I tried to follow the reference for SVG pertaining to PGraphics (on processing.org), but I always end up with the error: No updatePixels() for PGraphicsSVG
+I tried to follow the reference for SVG and PGraphics (on processing.org), but I always end up with the error:

+No updatePixels() for PGraphicsSVG

+, which I could not find much information about